 The death of an American citizen abroad should be reported as soon as possible.
-In cases where no family members were traveling with the deceased American, a Consular Officer locates and notifies the decedent’s next-of-kin.
-The Embassy also informs the individual’s family about options and costs for disposition of remains.
+In cases where no family members were traveling with the deceased American, a Consular Officer will attempt to locate and notify the decedent’s next-of-kin.
+The Embassy can also inform the individual’s family about options and costs for disposition of remains.

 Consular Report of Death Abroad

 Moldovan authorities issue two important documents after the death of an individual.
 Those are the Death Certificate and a separate Medical Certificate/Autopsy Report.
 The Embassy combines this information and prepares a Consular Report of Death Abroad, which is equivalent to a U.S.-issued Death Certificate, valid for resolving legal matters in the United States.
 The Embassy will provide 20 copies of the Consular Report of Death Abroad to the decedent’s next-of-kin free of charge.
 Additional copies are provided for a fee.
 Please note that it will take four to eight weeks to receive the Consular Report of Death Abroad in the United States.
 The Embassy will also cancel the decedent’s U.S. passport and return it to the next-of-kin and report the death to the appropriate government agencies if the decedent was receiving federal benefits.

 For more information on the Consular Report of Death Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below: